awsdocs/aws-direct-connect-user-guide/doc_source/multi-account-associate-vgw.md

 + [update\-direct\-connect\-gateway\-association](https://docs.aws.amazon.com/cli/latest/reference/directconnect/update-direct-connect-gateway-association.html) \(AWS CLI\)
 + [UpdateDirectConnectGatewayAssociation](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_UpdateDirectConnectGatewayAssociation.html) \(AWS Direct Connect API\)

-## Deleting an Association Proposal<a name="multi-account-delete-proposal"></a>
+## Deleting an association proposal<a name="multi-account-delete-proposal"></a>

 The owner of the virtual private gateway can delete the Direct Connect gateway association proposal if it is still pending acceptance\.
 After an association proposal is accepted, you can't delete it, but you can disassociate the virtual private gateway from the Direct Connect gateway\.
-For more information, see [Associating and Disassociating Virtual Private Gateways](virtualgateways.md#associate-vgw-with-direct-connect-gateway)\.
+For more information, see [Associating and disassociating virtual private gateways](virtualgateways.md#associate-vgw-with-direct-connect-gateway)\.

 **To delete an association proposal**